 For families who want to see Sydney at night at the highest possible point, you’ll have to jump on a helicopter.

-This fun 25 minute ride starts in Bondi and flies north towards Manly before heading into Sydney harbour to witness the iconic landmarks Harbour Bridge and Opera house at Sunset.
+This fun 30 minute ride will fly above Bondi Beach and then head north towards Manly before heading into Sydney harbour to witness the iconic landmarks Harbour Bridge and Opera house at Sunset.

 On board, you’ll have headsets to hear the guide’s live commentary.